ekourkchi/inclinet_project/README.md

 ####  2.1.2. <a name='Notebooks'></a>Notebooks

-For more detail on how we have processed the ground truth results in order to avoid any human related mistakes or biases please refer to this notebook: https://github.com/ekourkchi/inclinet_project/blob/main/data_extraction/incNET_dataClean.ipynb
+For more details on how we have processed the ground truth results in order to avoid any human related mistakes or biases please refer to this notebook: https://github.com/ekourkchi/inclinet_project/blob/main/data_extraction/incNET_dataClean.ipynb

 ###  2.2. <a name='ImageExtraction'></a>Image Extraction

 To obtain the cutout image of each galaxy at g, r, and i bands, we download all corresponding calibrated single exposures from the [SDSS DR12](https://www.sdss.org/dr12/) database.
 We use [MONTAGE](http://montage.ipac.caltech.edu/), a toolkit for assembling astronomical images, to drizzle all frames and construct galaxy images.
 The angular scale of the output images is 0.4'' pixel-1.
 Our data acquisition pipeline is available [online](https://github.com/ekourkchi/SDSS\_get).
 For the task of manual labeling we presented images to users in 512x512 resolution.
-For the task of generating and testing multiple ML models, we degrade the resolution of images to 128x128 to make the project feasible given the available resources.
+For the task of generating and testing multiple ML models, we degrade the resolution of images to 128x128.
+This allows us to make the project feasible given the available resources.

 ###  2.3. <a name='ImageAugmentation'></a>Image Augmentation

-We convert all input images to 128x128.
 To avoid over-fitting, we increase the sample size by leveraging the augmentation methods.
-The inclination of each galaxy is independent of its position angle on the projected image as well as the image quality.
+The inclination of each galaxy is independent of its projected position angle on the image and the image quality.
 Therefore, we augment our image sample by running them through a combination of transformations such as rotation, translation, mirroring, additive Gaussian noise, altering contrast, blurring, etc.

-All augmentation transformations keep the aspect ratio of images intact to ensure that the elliptical shape of galaxies and their inclinations are preserved.
-Other augmentation criteria are as following
+All image transformations that are applied in the augmentation process keep the aspect ratio of images intact to ensure that the elliptical shape of galaxies and their inclinations are preserved.
+The augmented sample is required to satisfy the following criteria

-The numbers of colorful (RGB) and grayscale (g, r, i) images are equal The numbers of black-on-white and white-on-black images are the same g, r, i images have equal chance of appearance in each batch
+- The numbers of colorful (RGB) and grayscale (g, r, i) images are equal
+- The numbers of black-on-white and white-on-black images are the same
+- The g, r, and i-band images have equal chance of appearance in each batch

 ![Fig4](https://user-images.githubusercontent.com/13570487/135529446-134617dc-9ba6-4834-a11d-487c7f5a7025.png)